How to Add Social Media Icons to an Email Signature

 These two variables often go untested, but they can be major performance levers.

-So, you've set up your test correctly and let it run.
+So, you’ve set up your test correctly and let it run.
 Now what?
-You have to understand a few principles to make the right call.
+You need to understand a few principles to make the right decision.

 You need to give Facebook’s algorithm enough time to optimize and gather enough data for the results to be meaningful.
 A good rule of thumb is to let a test run for at least 3-7 days.
 Why?
 Ad performance fluctuates wildly day-to-day.
 A longer run time will help smooth out those variations.